bitwit/postcardsocial.net/src/documents/posts/2014-02-21-postcard-update.html.md

 me but I understand some users need better privacy control on their personal FB posts.
 You'll find it in settings and it will look like this:
 ![Facebook privacy settings](https://s3.amazonaws.com/postcard-social/facebook-postcard-privacy.jpg)
-- **Settings saving**: If you've been using the Buffer network, you may have noticed issues with your settings not saving.
+- **Settings saving:** If you've been using the Buffer network, you may have noticed issues with your settings not saving.
 Settings will all save properly in Version 1.02
 - **Tutorial:** I'm adding a "dismiss" button to the tutorial overlays in case you hit it by accident or just don't have time to read it all immediately.
-It is always redisplayable from the settings(gear) button.
+It is always displayable again from the settings(gear) button.
 - **Custom Network(WordPress) Setup:** Some users have reported issues getting their WordPress websites up and running.
 In all cases so far, it has been because people were missing the `?postcard_api=true` part of the website URL.
 Version 1.02 is going to do this for you, if necessary, as well as some other URL cleaning so URLs like *"mysite.com"* also work without requiring *"http://"* first